All Episodes

 I can't believe these people that write this stuff graduated from a journalism school.

-New York Senator Hillary Rodham, who is eyeing a run for president, warned that an intense public debate over Iraq could bitterly divide the nation, as happened during the Vietnam War when there was conflict in the streets.
+New York Senator Hillary Rodham, who is eyeing her run for president, warned that an intense public debate over Iraq could bitterly divide the nation, as happened during the Vietnam War when there was conflict in the streets.

-And she knows what our previous caller knows that no Democrats win on an anti-war agenda.
+And she knows what our previous caller knows, that no Democrats win on an anti-war agenda.

 Is there any more of this I wish to explore?